kgateway-dev/kgateway.io/content/docs/about/policies/httplisteneroption.md

 description: You can use an HttpListenerOption resource to attach policies to one, multiple, or all HTTP or HTTPs listeners on the gateway.
 ---

+You can use an HttpListenerOption resource to attach policies to one, multiple, or all HTTP or HTTPs listeners on the gateway.=]['/]

 ## Policy attachment {#policy-attachment-listeneroption}

 Learn more about how you can attach policies to HTTP or HTTPS listeners.